Periprosthetic Joint Infection (PJI)

 The current standard of care for PJI is a two-stage treatment process.
 Stage 1 is removal of all implants and infected tissue, then insertion of an antibiotic-loaded bone cement (ALBC) “spacer” for local high level antibiotic delivery.
 The spacer also provides temporary load bearing, but it must be removed eventually.
 Stage 2 is a second surgery once the initial infection is cleared, in which the spacer is removed and the joint is reconstructed with a new implant.

-SBG002 may enable effective treatment of orthopaedic infections in one procedure by providing effective local antimicrobial delivery sufficient to kill any remaining biofilm based bacteria, preventing recurrence of the infection.
-This would enable a new standard of care in many cases, eliminating the additional morbidity and cost of the second stage.
+SBG002 may enable effective treatment of PJI in a single surgery by providing effective local antimicrobial delivery sufficient to kill any remaining bacteria, including those in biofilm, while being compatible with insertion of a permanent implant.
+This would enable a new standard of care, eliminating the additional morbidity and cost of the second stage.